Stablecoins are some of the most highly traded coins on the market. In some weeks, Tether outpaces Bitcoin in trading volume.

 Stablecoins are used for everyday DeFi transactions, trading pairs, and for maintaining a highly liquid position on exchanges.
 They are also used for lending and borrowing.

-Stablecoins are considered to be the foundation of decentralised finance.
+Stablecoins are considered to be the foundation of DeFi.
 Their ease of use and high liquidity could help any trader diversify their portfolio.

 Disclaimer: This assessment does not consider your personal circumstances, and should not be construed as financial, legal or investment advice.
 These thoughts are ours only and should only be taken as educational by the reader.
 Under no circumstances do we make recommendation or assurance towards the views expressed in the blog-post.
 The Company disclaims all duties and liabilities, including liability for negligence, for any loss or damage which is suffered or incurred by any person acting on any information provided.